 - Doctoral students giving oral presentations.

-All requests for support must be made using the Chapman Graduate Scholar Presentation Award Application form.
-The applicant must enclose a detailed budget, a copy of the abstract, a copy of the acceptance letter of the paper for the professional meeting, and a letter of recommendation by the adviser.
-Completed application forms must be signed by the graduate program adviser.
+All requests for support must be made using the Chapman Graduate Scholar Presentation Award application form.
+The applicant must enclose a detailed budget, a copy of the abstract, a copy of the acceptance letter of the paper for the professional meeting, and the completed application form signed by the student’s advisor.

 If an acceptance letter is not available at the time of application, a student may still apply by the application deadline by attaching a copy of the transmittal letter sent with submission of the abstract.
 No funds will be released until a copy of the acceptance letter is submitted.

 Submit a detailed budget that clearly lists each estimated cost associated with the scholarly presentation.
-Eligible expenses include round trip airfare or mileage ($0.545/mile), hotel cost, food (a maximum of $37.50 first and last day, and $50 for the other days), conference fees, and preparation cost for the presentation (especially posters).
+Eligible expenses include round trip airfare or mileage ($0.585/mile), hotel cost, food (a maximum of $37.50 first and last day, and $50 for the other days), conference fees and Uber/Lyft transportation costs.

 Size of Grant

-A student may submit more than one proposal, but will receive no more than $1000 as a master’s degree student and $1500 as a doctoral degree student while enrolled at a specific academic level.
+A student may submit more than one proposal, but funding priority will be given to students who have recived less than $1000 as master’s degree students and $1500 as doctoral degree students during their degree program.

 Petition for Exception